hknguyen20/nd00333-capstone/README.md

 ## Automated ML

 Settings:

-- **Experiment Timeout**: Max of 30 minutes, so the process completes in a reasonable timeframe.
+- **Experiment Timeout**: Max of 40 minutes, so the process completes in a reasonable timeframe.
 - **Concurrent Iterations**: Up to 5 iterations run concurrently to speed up training.
-- **Primary Metric**: Accuracy, to match with the logistic regression hyperdrive config later.
+- **Primary Metric**: Accuracy, to match with the logistic regression's method in hyperdrive config later.
+Although it would have been better to choose a metric suitable for unbalanced dataset such as AUC-weighted
 - **Early Stopping**: Enabled to halt training if further iterations are unlikely to improve model performance.

 Config: